childsish/childsish.github.io/_posts/2017-08-18-cpp-variadic-templates.md

 };
 ```

+Notice that we've created a specialisation of the tuple template.
+We now have two templates, one that has `Ts...` as a template parameter and the other that has `T` and `Ts...` as template parameters.
+When resolving a tuple, the template with two parameters is preferred over the template with one.
+When this happens, a single argument from the argument list becomes `T` and the remaining are used to create a new template specialisation.
+This occurs recursively until no arguments are left and `Ts...` is the only option and will be empty.
 Now, we can unravel the argument list.
 For example, if we specialise the template like this:

 ```cpp
 tuple<double, int, std::string> my_tuple;